 Here are some of the points I took from the book that differentiates Fake Freedom from Real Freedom.

 - Fake freedom puts us on the treadmill toward chasing more, whereas real freedom is the conscious decision to live with less.

 - Fake freedom has diminishing returns.
 It requires greater and greater energy to achieve the same joy and meaning.
 Conversely, real freedom has increasing returns.
-It requires less and less energy to achieve the same joy.
+It requires less and less energy to achieve the same pleasure.

 - Fake freedom requires the world to conform to your will.
 Real freedom requires nothing of the world.